DawievLill/CompEconNotes/README.md

 7. Dynamic programming I (deterministic) -- **Incomplete**
 8. Dynamic programming II (stochastic) -- **Incomplete**
 9. Time iteration and the endogenous grid method -- **Empty**
+10. Projection methods -- **Empty**
+11. Perturabtion methods -- **Empty**
-10. ODEs and continuous time models -- **Empty**
+12. ODEs and continuous time models -- **Empty**

-Further topics will be added with future iterations of the reading group.
+We will probably not cover all topics during the year, but this is a first run.
+Future iterations will have more complete notes and include more topics.

 ## Resources